 In a recent survey by the National Institute of Occupational Safety and Health (NIOSH), more than half of surveyed drivers had two or more of the following risk factors for long-term preventable disease: obesity, smoking, little physical activity, high cholesterol, high blood pressure, or less than 6 hours of sleep per night.

 Left unmanaged or under-treated, these chronic conditions can lead to more serious medical conditions and catastrophic events, such as heart attack, stroke, and cancer.
 The medical costs associated with these comorbidities are astronomical in comparison to the price of managing chronic conditions with appropriate drug therapy.
 Even then, drug therapy itself can become very expensive for self-insured employers if not properly managed with the most competitive pharmacy benefits contract and professional prescription monitoring tailored to the health risks of this specific employee population.

-To learn how you can help your clients address these health challenges through optimized pharmacy benefits, read the complete ebook: Strategies to Improve Economic & Clinical Value in Pharmacy Benefits for the Trucking Logistics Industry.
+To learn how you can help your clients address these health challenges through optimized pharmacy benefits, read our free ebook: Strategies to Improve Economic & Clinical Value in Pharmacy Benefits for the Trucking Logistics Industry.